astruyk/A3_Keymaster/bin/readme.txt

 See https://github.com/astruyk/A3_ServerManager/wiki for usage instructions and details.

+Version 2.3.0
+* Use the keys stored on the server instead of requiring hosted key store.

+Version 2.2.0
+* Add support for uploading extra files.
+* Fix a threading issue that caused rare crash
+* Placeholder tab for Mission managment.
+* Some UI tweaks

+Version 2.1.0
+* Add support for forcing updates via. config file.

 Version 2.0.1
 Keymaster Version 2.0.1 Released
 * Fix crash when pressing 'Go' when there was a process already underway